 Earlier this week, we announced that Avast teamed up with Socialbakers to create a social media “listening post” for Avast.
 You may be wondering just who is doing all that listening and responding to your questions, comments, and suggestions.
 Today we want to introduce you to our two Queens of the FREEks, also known as the avast! social media content and engagement team.

-Deborah S. is Avast’s U.S. Marketing Manager based in our east coast U.S. office.
+Deborah S. is Avast’s U.S. Marketing Manager and Social Media Manager based in our east coast U.S. office.
 She does much of the blogging for Avast, as well as working closely with her fellow queen, Julia, to build social media into an important communication channel for the company.

 Here are some fun facts about Deborah: